clusterlib/clusterlib/doc/user_guide.rst

 How to avoid re-launching already done jobs?
 --------------------------------------------

-While checking if a job is queued or running is done through scheduler, checking if a job is already complete must be done through the file system.
+Checking if a job is queued or running must be done through the scheduler.
+However, knowing if a job is already done must be accomplished through the file system.
 Clusterlib offers a simple NO-SQL database based on sqlite3 to achieve this.
-With the transactions of the database, jobs could perform simple communications.
+With the transactions of the database, jobs could register their completion.

 Let's take a practical example, we want to launch the script ``main.py`` with a large number of different parameter combinations.
 Due to the heavy